brianglass/anastasis/files/washing_of_the_feet.md

 Same Tone.

 Peter was loathe for his feet to be washed by the spotless hands by which Adam had been fashioned.
-But when he heard, Â‘Unless I wash you, you have no part with meÂ’, seized with great fear, he cried to you, O Lord, Â‘Do not wash only my feet, but also my hands and my headÂ’.
-O how great are the MasterÂ’s gifts!
+But when he heard, ‘Unless I wash you, you have no part with me’, seized with great fear, he cried to you, O Lord, ‘Do not wash only my feet, but also my hands and my head’.
+O how great are the Master’s gifts!
 He makes his own Disciples sharers in grace and promises that to have a part with them in ineffable glory, as he also said over the mystic cup, that he would drink it new with them in the Kingdom of heaven.
 Make us worthy of it too, as you are merciful and love humankind.

 ****

 Tone 8.

 Today the one who is by nature unapproachable took up the work of a slave.
 He who wraps the heavens with clouds, girded himself with a towel.
 He who divided the Red Sea, poured water for a washing; and bending his knees, he began to wash the feet of the Disciples and to dry them with the towel with which he had been girded.
-Then, having washed the DisciplesÂ’ feet, he said to them, Â‘You are clean, but not allÂ’, meaning the one who was betraying him.
+Then, having washed the Disciples’ feet, he said to them, ‘You are clean, but not all’, meaning the one who was betraying him.

 ****